appsignal/public_config/dashboards/active_job/README.md

 This graph displays values from the `transaction_duration` metric.
 This graph will show a line for each combination of values of the following metric tags:

 - The **action** that defines the job, which includes the class in which the action is defined.

+## Queue time per queue

+The "Queue time per queue" graph shows the amount of time that it took for jobs to execute from when they were queued.

+This graph displays values from the `active_job_queue_time` metric.
+Per queue, this graph will show a line for the mean, and the 90th and 95th percentiles, of the queue time.